modio/modio-docs/public/en-us/features/cloud-cooking/overview.md

 # Cloud Cooking

 The mod.io Cloud Cooking service provides mod.io managed infrastructure that supports preparation of content for platforms that are only available under non-disclosure agreements, such as consoles.
+The feature is also used by some studios to verify the files are valid via their own custom checks.

 :::note[Premium Feature]
 Cloud Cooking is a premium feature.
 Please contact us at developers@mod.io for more information.